starlis/empirecraft/README.md

 ## OS Support & Scripts
 We only directly support the latest LTS Ubuntu for shell scripts.
 It may work elsewhere... but no promises.

-Many scripts will try to push to our repos, please change that if you fork :)
+Some scripts may try to push to our repos, please change that if you fork :)

-### scripts/importmcdev
+### build-data/importmcdev
-Imports specific files from mc-dev that CB/Spigot doesn't use, but we need.
+Imports specific files from mc-dev that upstream does not use, but we need.

-### scripts/generatesources
-Generates an mc-dev folder that can be added to IDE for the other mc-dev files located in minecraft-server.jar.

-### scripts/rebuildpatches
+### scripts/apatch
-Rebuilds patch state from the EmpireCraft-* repo's current state.
-Automatically handles patch deletion and renaming for you, unlike Spigot's version of these scripts.
+Used to attempt wiggle applying a patch when `./gradlew applyPatches` is unable to do detect the conflicts.

-### scripts/applypatches
+### Common Gradle commands
-Takes current patches, i.e., Bukkit & CraftBukkit, and applies them on the latest Spigot upstream.
+The most common gradle commands needed to use this project are listed here.
+`./gradlew cleanCache`
+`./gradlew applyPatches`
+`./gradlew rebuildPatches`
+`./gradlew createReobfBundlerJar`
+`./gradlew publishToMavenLocal`